klein-artur/SwiftGPT/README.md

 // You have to provide at least one message.
 Either a system or a user message.
 You can also prefill the chat if you want to give context.

-currentChat = connector.chat(context: currentChat).first! // chat will return an array of possible chat outcomes that will fit `numberOfChoices` which is by default 1.
+currentChat = connector.chat(context: currentChat) // chat will return an updated chat object with the messages added while running the chat.

 let userInput = getTheUserInput()